-- Abusive, harassing, and/or obscene language or gestures. - Threats of any kind that would intend harm, physical aggression, violent acts, or bullying. - Weapons of any kind (including toy guns, firearms, sharp objects, and fireworks). - Offensive or lude conduct. - Improper exposure. - Intentionally leaving the supervised area without permission. - Intentionally damaging or defacing community center or school property.
+• Abusive, harassing, and/or obscene language or gestures.

+- Any threat or act intended to cause harm-including physical aggression, violent behavior, or bullying-against any child, staff member, or participant in the Summer Day Camp program is strictly prohibited. - Weapons of any kind (including toy guns, firearms, sharp objects, and fireworks). - Offensive or lewd conduct. - Improper exposure. - Intentionally leaving the supervised area without permission. - Intentionally damaging or defacing the community center or school property.